collaborativebioinformatics/SpikeVarTykeVar/README.md

 <img src="images/BackgroundMV.png"  height="200" align="center">

 In the context of individual genome comparison, mutations that appear within a small fraction of the population are considered rare variants[<sup>1</sup>](#1).
-When assessing a population of cells from a tissue of the same individual in turn, rare variants only present in a small fraction of the cells are defined as a mosaic variants (MVs)[<sup>2</sup>](#2).
-Recent studies have shown that there are potential disease association of for certain MVs[<sup>2</sup>](#2).
-However, MVs are a challenging to detect because they are mixed in with data from the non-mutated cells and present in the same sequencing file.
+When assessing a population of cells from a tissue of the same individual in turn, rare variants only present in a small fraction of the cells are defined as mosaic variants (MVs)[<sup>2</sup>](#2).
+Recent studies have shown that there is potential disease associations of for certain MVs[<sup>2</sup>](#2).
+However, MVs are challenging to detect because they are mixed in with data from the non-mutated cells and present in the same sequencing file.
 Therefore, several pipelines have been developed or adjusted to extract mosaic single nucleotide, structural or indel variants from whole genome sequencing data such as Sniffles[<sup>3</sup>](#3), DeepMosaic[<sup>4</sup>](#4), Mutect2[<sup>5</sup>](#5), DeepVariant[<sup>6</sup>](#6).
 To benchmark and validate the efficiency and accuracy of these methods, sequencing files with known MVs are necessary.
 We developed two simulation workflows called SpikeVar (*Sp*ike *i*n *K*nown *E*xogenous *Var*iants) and TykeVar (*T*rack in *Y*our *K*ey *E*ndogenous *Var*iants), which output sequencing read files with artificial MVs and a ground truth annotation file for the MVs.
-SpikeVar accomplishes this by spiking in real reads from a sample at user defined ratio into the sequencing file from a second sample.
-In contrast, TykeVar creates a list of random mutations and modifies a fraction of existing reads to match the user defined MV frequency.
+SpikeVar accomplishes this by spiking in real reads from a sample at user-defined ratio into the sequencing file from a second sample.
+In contrast, TykeVar creates a list of random mutations and modifies a fraction of existing reads to match the user-defined MV frequency.

 ## Installation